GoogleChrome/web.dev/content/fast/remove-unused-code/codelab-remove-unused-code.md

 applications**.

 With regards to **removing unused libraries**, try to find out which parts of a bundle are being used and which parts are not.
-For the mysterious looking package that looks like is not being used anywhere, take a step back and see which top-level dependencies are using it.
+For a mysterious looking package that looks like it is not being used anywhere, take a step back and check which top-level dependencies might need it.
 Try to find a way to possibly decouple them from each other.

 When it comes to **removing unneeded libraries**, things can be a little more